-A little advance planning can make your family photo session go very smoothly.
-I’ll be with you every step of the way from selecting the location to checking in before the session.
+A little advance planning can make your Vermont family photography session go very smoothly.
+I’ll be with you every step of the way from selecting the location to checking in before the session and, of course, delivering your gallery on time.
 You’ll get a detailed session prep guide when you book, but here’s a quick list of things to bring to your family photo session.

 Layers – and not just for the weather

 Have you heard what the Old Timers say about the weather in Vermont?
 “If you don’t like it, just wait a few hours!”
 Yup, conditions around here can change pretty quickly.

 But, bringing layers isn’t just so you’ll be comfortable when the temperature drops.
 Layers and textures look great in photos.
 Scarves, knit sweaters, denim jackets will all add depth and interest to images from your Vermont family photography session.

 Its a great idea to plan to include several different textures in your photo session attire.

 Depending on the location you select, we might have to walk a bit before we take the photos.
 Many clients like to wear light hikers until we reach our destination then slip on some more fun (and perhaps less practical) shoes for the photos.

 Snacks and Baby Wipes

 If I’ll be photographing kids at your family photo session, snacks are a good thing to have on hand.
 Be sure to bring snacks that won’t make a mess.

 - Granola Bars (if not too gooey)